-2.11.3 Removal of Statutory Auditors in General Meetings34
+2.11.3 Removal of Statutory Auditors in General Meetings37

-A company may, by ordinary resolution at a general meeting, remove a statutory auditor and appoint, in his or her place, any other person or persons who have been nominated for appointment by any member of the company and who holds the relevant qualifications as set out in European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 (S.I.
-No. 220 of 2010), to become statutory auditor of the company, and whose nomination notice has been given to the members.
+A company may, by ordinary resolution at a general meeting, remove a statutory auditor and appoint, in his or her place, any other person or persons who have been nominated for appointment by any member of the company and who holds the relevant qualifications under Part 27 to become statutory auditor of the company, and whose nomination notice has been given to the members.

 The passing of a resolution for the removal of the statutory auditor will not be effective unless there are good and substantial grounds for the removal related to the conduct of the auditors in performing his or her duties as auditor of the company, or the passing of the resolution is, in the company's opinion, in the best interests of the company.
-However, diverging opinions on accounting treatment or audit procedures cannot constitute the basis for the passing of any such resolution and reference to the "best interests of the company" does not include any illegal or improper motive, such as, avoiding disclosures or detection of any failure by the company to comply with its obligations under the Companies Act.35
+However, diverging opinions on accounting treatment or audit procedures cannot constitute the basis for the passing of any such resolution and reference to the "best interests of the company" does not include any illegal or improper motive, such as, avoiding disclosures or detection of any failure by the company to comply with its obligations under the Companies Act.38

-2.11.4 Extended Notice Required to Appoint and or Remove Auditor36
+2.11.4 Extended Notice Required to Appoint and or Remove Auditor39